 Visit Three Square website for all locations, days and times: ThreeSquare.org

-Click on : ‘Get Help- Find Food, List of Emergency Food Distribution Sites’ Locations in Northeast Area Command:
+Click on : ‘Get Help- Find Food, List of Emergency Food Distribution Sites’ and Locations

 • Disaster Distress Helpline.
 24/7, 365-day-a-year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster: 1-800-985-5990

 • Crisis Support Services of Nevada.
 24/7, 365-day-a-year, always available to speak regarding depression and suicide, sexual assault, elder abuse, child abuse, domestic violence and substance abuse.
 1-800-273-8255

 • Nevada 2-1-1 Program.
 Can assist in connecting individuals, families & providers to essential heath & human services information & resources: Nevada211.org

 Domestic Violence Support